-Advocacy by International Governmental Organization (IGO) Track protections for migrant domestic workers.
+B.2.1.
+Advocacy by International Governmental Organization (IGO) Track

-One of the alternatives that can be done for protecting migrant workers is advocacy through diplomatic instrument by using government-based organization as Indonesia enforcement to ratificate some convention on workers.
-Indonesian governments can do further in partnership international civil society and organizations to implement legal and social
+One of the alternatives that can be done for protecting migrant workers is advocacy through diplomatic instrument by using government-based organization media, as Indonesia enforcement to ratificate some convention on workers.
+Indonesian governments can do further in partnership with civil society and international organizations to implement legal and social protections for migrant domestic workers.